johntvolk/ExpandableColumnLayout/README.md

 #### ExpandableColumnViewController Implementation

 The quickest way to get going is to subclass the provided `ExpandableColumnViewController`.
 This is the method used in the example project.
-When you subclass `ExpandableColumnViewController` there are two methods that you need to override in addition to the standard `ExpandableColumnLayoutDelegate` / `UICollectionViewDelegate` / `UICollectionViewDataSource` methods.
+When you subclass `ExpandableColumnViewController` there are two methods that you need to override.

 ```swift
 public func numberOfItemsInExpandedSection(section: Int) -> Int {